fiatconnect/specification/fiatconnect-api.md

 ### 3.2.1.
 Sign-In With Ethereum

-FiatConnect-compliant APIs are required to use the *Sign-In With Ethereum* standard, otherwise known as [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) in order to identify users and confirm ownership of a Celo blockchain address (private/public keypair).
+FiatConnect-compliant APIs are required to use the *Sign-In With Ethereum* standard, otherwise known as [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) in order to identify users and confirm ownership of a Celo blockchain address.
 At a high level, the Sign-In With Ethereum standard requires the client to use a user's private key to sign a plaintext message containing a number of standardized fields, and send that signed message to the server to prove account ownership.
 FiatConnect APIs MUST use the SIWE standard to create authenticated sessions for the user, and return session cookies to the client.
 More detail on exactly how this should be structured is provided below.